Eight players who did nothing at Liverpool but shone after leaving

 Having joined the academy from Cadiz as a teenager, he showed some promise in his early performances but didn’t do enough to break into the team on a regular basis, with his only goal for the club coming against Middlesbrough in the League Cup.

-Suso has since become an important player for AC Milan since making the switch in 2015.
-He’s made over 100 Serie A appearances for the Rossoneri over the past four years, earning four caps for Spain in the process.
+Suso went on to become an important player for AC Milan since making the switch in 2015.
+He made over 100 Serie A appearances for the Rossoneri, earning five caps for Spain in the process, before he moved to Sevilla in 2020.

 Given he’s since proven how good he is, it’s a little unfair that Premier League viewers will only ever associate Aspas for the infamous corner-kick he took against Chelsea.